fluent-wallet/fluent-docs/wallet/index.md

 ## Questions?

-If you have questions about integrating your dapp with MetaMask, you can interact with the MetaMask team and community on the MetaMask channels on [ConsenSys Discord](https://discord.gg/consensys).
+If you have questions about integrating your dapp with Fluent Wallet, you can interact with the Fluent team and community on the Fluent Wallet issues on [Fluent Issues](https://github.com/Conflux-Chain/helios/issues) or [Zendesk](https://fluent-wallet.zendesk.com/hc/en-001/requests/new).